 Infant baptism places responsibilities upon you as parents, and not the children.
 Although a child may not understand the sacrament of baptism, and may not necessarily have come into a personal relationship with Jesus, it is important that one of the parents at least be a member of the church, as they are asked to make promises to God on the child’s behalf.

 Parents are asked to make vows, professing their faith in Christ, and promising to make careful provision for their child’s spiritual development through Christian teaching and instruction.
 We can begin our child’s spiritual development by being a Christian influence in our home.
-At Brightons we offer a variety of Children’s ministries (Sunday school, Senior Sunday School, Parent & Toddler Group, Girls’ and Boys’ Brigades) to help support parents in Christian instruction.
+At Brightons we offer a variety of Children’s ministries (Sunday School, Senior Sunday School, Pre 5s Group, Girls’ and Boys’ Brigades) to help support parents in Christian instruction.

 As a child is admitted into the local church family, the congregation are invited to make promises to God, promising to love and care for the child, and to give support to the parents.

 When you are baptised you make profession of what Jesus has done for you (forgiveness of sins, cleansing), and what he continues to do in your life (changing you to be more like Jesus).

 In baptism you will take a vow of allegiance, declaring your heart’s desire to serve and obey Jesus Christ as your Lord and Saviour.